Best AV receivers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best home cinema amplifiers you can buy in 2020.

 Read the full review: Denon AVR-X3600H

 The Denon AVR-X3500H is a 7.2-channel home cinema amplifier with a fine spread of features, including Alexa Voice Control and Apple AirPlay2.
-Connectivity extends to eight HDMI inputs and there's even a phono stage for a turntable.
+Physical connections extend to eight HDMI inputs and three outputs, each capable of 4K HDR pass-through.
+Vinyl fan?
+Denon has you covered, thanks to the phono stage with which you can hook up a turntable.

 Read the full review: Denon AVR-X3500H

-The AVR-X4500H is part of the same Denon Award-winning range as the X3500H above but unlike that model, which is nearing the end of its life, the X4500H won't be relieved from duty until 2020.
+The AVR-X4500H is part of the same Denon Award-winning range as the X3500H above (it sits above it), but unlike that model, which is nearing the end of its life, the X4500H won't be relieved from duty until later this year.

 This amp boasts 125W of amplification (into 8ohms with two channels driven) across each of its nine channels, giving you native access to Dolby Atmos and DTS:X speaker configurations up to 7.2.2 or 5.2.4, while the 11.2-channel processing means you can go right up to 7.2.4 if you're prepared to add an extra two-channel amplifier.
 And just about every spec and feature you could possibly want on a modern AV amp.